amacgregor/allanmacgregor/src/pages/articles/2013-07-30-500-a-day-week1/index.md

 ---
-title: "Week 1: 500 Words a day"
+title: 'Week 1: 500 Words a day'
-date: "2013-07-30"
+date: '2013-07-30'
 layout: post
 draft: false
-path: "/posts/500-words-a-day"
+path: '/posts/500-words-a-day'
-category: "Writing"
+category: 'Writing'
 tags:
-    - "Writing"
+  - 'Writing'
-    - "Productivity"
+  - 'Productivity'
-description: "A week ago I decided to follow the example of the amazing Nathan Barry in order to try kick start this blog and work on a couple of book projects that I want to launch.
-The basic idea revolves around creating the habit of writing a specific amount of words every day no matter what."
+description: 'A week ago I decided to follow the example of the amazing Nathan Barry in order to try kick start this blog and work on a couple of book projects that I want to launch.
+The basic idea revolves around creating the habit of writing a specific amount of words every day no matter what.'
 ---

 A week ago I decided to follow the example of the amazing [Nathan Barry](https://nathanbarry.com/) in order to try kick start this blog and work on a couple of book projects that I want to launch.
 The basic idea revolves around creating the **habit of writing** a specific amount of words every day no matter what.

 It has been a week since I started and so far it has been both a rewarding and challenging process, this method is not new by any means whatsoever some people recommend doing **750 words per day** others swear that 1000 words is the ideal amount.